Article last Updated on

 Written almost 100 years ago, few trading books have had the influence and lasting popularity as Edwin Lefèvre’s trading classic.
 This extraordinary book is still relevant today, and this article has some fascinating lessons from Reminiscences of a Stock Operator.

-The book is mostly biographical and was written with and from the point of view of Jesse Lauriston Livermore.
+The book is mostly biographical and was written about Jesse Lauriston Livermore.
 Stock and commodity trader.
 The events depicted in the book took place from the end of the 19th century to the early 1920s.

 First and foremost, this is a how-to book about trading.
-The book repeats the key messages time and again.
-It is also a very useful historical account of the financial markets that is interesting as well as useful to any serious trader.
+The book repeats the essential messages time and again.
+It is also an unforgettable historical account of the financial markets that is interesting as well as useful to any serious trader.

 Always be a Student of the Markets

 “I put down my observations in it.
 It was not a record of imaginary transactions such as so many people keep merely to make or lose millions of dollars without getting the swelled head or going to the poorhouse.
 It was rather a sort of record of my hits and misses.
 I was most interested in whether I had observed accurately; in other words, whether I was right.”

 “A speculator must not be merely a student he must be both a student and a speculator.”

 From the very beginning, Livermore was fascinated by the markets and tried to understand them.
 In his early years in the bucket shops of New England, he developed his skills at tape reading.
 To remember the movement patterns for each stock, he would write his theories down in notebooks.
 After a while, he found that he was able to predict how a stock would behave based on its price movement.
 He placed his first trade at the tender age of 14 and soon left his job to become a full-time trader.